masonserna/se_project_spots/README.md

 ## Deployment

 This site is deployed to GitHub Pages.
-Here's the link:
+View it [here](https://masonserna.github.io/se_project_spots)